 MARY JO HEYEN

-Mary Jo Heyen, M.Ed., is a certified practitioner of Natural Dreamwork.
+Mary Jo Heyen, M.Ed., is an author, a leading teacher and certified practitioner of Natural Dreamwork who serves on our Steering Committee.
 She has a diverse private practice working with dream clients of all ages and backgrounds, as well as mentoring dreamwork practitioners in training.
 For Mary Jo and many of her dream clients exploring the teachings in our dreams is itself a spiritual practice with spiritual language and spiritual teachers who come to us nightly to help us remember who we truly are and invite us home to our soul self.
 Her practice also includes her volunteer work with the dreams and visions of those in hospice, their families and grief groups, honoring the gift of their dreams at this most important threshold.
-Her experiences in this area have been published in The Journal of Palliative Medicine.
+Her experiences in this area have been published in The Journal of Palliative Medicine and the 2021 release of her book, “Dreaming into the Mystery: Explorations into Being with the Dreams and Visions of the Dying.”
 Mary Jo offers presentations, workshops and classes on a variety of dream-related topics including, “Who Are Those Guys?” based on her dream primer of the same name.
 Mary Jo was a featured teacher as part of the Shift Network’s Dreamwork Summit.
 Her work with dreams has been been published in Dream Time, a publication of the International Association for the Study of Dreams (IASD) and she is a Regional Representative of the IASD.
 Working with dream clients in person, phone or Skype you can find out more about her work at: www.maryjoheyen.com or contact Mary Jo directly at email@example.com.

 DR. KEREN VISHNY